 - The person is issued with a medical authorization from a registered physician

 The person allowed to use the same will be given a registry card and his license will be provided with a notation regarding the matter.

-But, even if the person is allowed to use cannabis or medical marijuana, for as long as the driver is suspected to be impaired, can still be subjected to a sobriety test.
+But, even if the person is allowed to use cannabis or medical marijuana, for as long as the driver is suspected to be impaired, it can still be subjected to a sobriety test.
 Refusal thereof will result in the automatic suspension of the license, as well as the cannabis card.

 Every Minute Counts – Contact Our DUI Attorneys Today!

 Don’t waste any more time trying to figure out the potential punishments of your DUI.
-Contact our traffic law firm today and get all the answers you seek by one of the best attorneys in Chicago.
+Contact our traffic law firm today and get all the answers you seek by one of the best DUI attorneys in Chicago.